-Grammar Review Test 2 (will cover points 31-63): July 28 (25% summer grade)
+Grammar Review Test 2 (will cover points 31-63): July 30 (25% summer grade)

-These tests will be posted on Google Classroom approximately 3 to 7 days before their due dates.
-I will send a message via remind once each assignment is posted.
-It's your responsibility to check Google Classroom and complete the assignment.
-Please let me know if you have any problem viewing or completing the assignment.
+These tests will be posted on Google Classroom approximately 5 to 7 days before their due dates.
+I will send a message via remind.com once each assignment is posted.
+It's your responsibility to check both your remind and Google Classroom and complete theses assignments.
+Please let me know if you have any problem viewing or completing the assignments.

-- Read the Spanish version of La casa en Mango Street by Sandra Cisneros and answer (contesten en español correcto por favor), the related question below.
+- 3. Read the Spanish version of La casa en Mango Street by Sandra Cisneros (easy to read, 50 pages or less) and answer (contesten en español correcto por favor), the related question below.
 A copy of the book (English and Spanish versions) is posted on Google Classroom.
 Please copy and paste the questions on a Word document and type your answers.
 Review, proofread, save your final work and upload it on Google Classroom.
 You should submit your answer by July 30.
 (50% summer grade) - 4.
-Use the additional resources (10 links) given to you on the previous page to:
+Use the additional resources given to you on the previous page to:

-Review key concepts like verb conjugation or other grammar notions
+Review key concepts like verb conjugation or other grammar notions,

-Enrich your vocabulary on different topics
+Enrich your vocabulary on different topics,

-Increase your listening proficiency and speaking fluency
+Increase your listening proficiency and speaking fluency and

-Read short stories in Spanish for pleasure
+Read short stories in Spanish for pleasure.

 Make sure you click on each icon and item to familiarize yourself with the contents.
 At home or on the go, access these resources and keep learning.
-The more you use these tools and practice, the better you will set yourself for a successful year and for an A on your AP Spanish Language and Culture exam.
-It's my highest desire to coach you and help you succeed on this exam but the success of this first FCHS AP Spanish Lang. & Cult. cohort depends largely on your investment, especially what you will do during the summer to bridge the gap you might have before we start class next August.
+The more you use these tools and practice, the better you will set yourself for a successful year and for a 5 (A+) on your AP Spanish Language and Culture exam.
+It's my highest desire to coach you and help you succeed on this exam but like with the first cohort, the success of the second FCHS AP Spanish Lang. & Cult. cohort depends largely on your investment, especially what you will do during the summer to bridge the gap you might have and reinforce the prerequisites before we start class next August.
 Please feel free to contact me should you have any question or concern.
-I will be checking my email and messages regularly.
+I might be out of state or abroad but I'll be checking my emails and messages regularly.